Gold, Silver Prices Trade Higher — Check Rates In Delhi, Mumbai And Other Cities

 Silver Price Today: Spot and Future Prices

-The precious metal's price rose to trade at Rs 199,200 per kilogram on Dec.
-12, according to the India Bullion Association.
-The white metal hit a record of $64.3120 an ounce on Thursday.
+The precious metal's price rose to trade at Rs 197,840 per kilogram on Dec.
+16, according to the India Bullion Association.
+The white metal hit a record of $64.31 an ounce last week.

-March 26 futures for silver were trading lower at Rs 1,98,942, according to the Multi-Commodity Exchange, while Spot silver was marginally up at $63.64 maintaining the gains of the previous session.
+The 3-month forward prices for the white metal were trading higher at $63.84, while spot silver was marginally lower at $63.72.